knative/docs/docs/versioned/install/installing-kourier.md

 By default, the deployment of the Kourier components is split between two different namespaces:

-- `knative-serving` - Namespace where Kourier control is deployed.
+- `knative-serving` - Namespace where Kourier controlle is deployed.
 - `kourier-system` - Namespace where gateways are deployed.

 To change the Kourier gateway namespace, you will need to: